vmware-samples/packer-examples-for-vsphere/README.md

 #### **Using Environmental Variables**

 Some of the variables may include sensitive information and environmental data that you would prefer not to save to clear text files.
-You can save use environmental variables before running a build using the example below:
+You can add there to environmental variables using the example below:

 ```
 export PKR_VAR_vsphere_endpoint="<vsphere_endpoint_fqdn>"